constellation-app/constellation/CoreDataAccessView/src/au/gov/asd/tac/constellation/views/dataaccess/docs/data-access-view.md

 ## Introduction

-Data Access View is the interface for interacting with CONSTELLATION plugins that involve data.
+Data Access View is the interface for interacting with Constellation plugins that involve data.
 It allows users to perform queries that do things such as import, enrich, and clean data, all from the one window.